-For each map tile layer displayed on the client side, you must create the corresponding map tile layer on the MapViewer server side.
+For each map tile layer displayed on the client side that is served by MapViewer, you must create the corresponding map tile layer on the MapViewer server side.
 For example, for the sample application described in Section 8.1.2, you must create a map tile layer on the server side to display oceans, county boundaries, cities and highways as a map tile layer on the client.
+However, if the tile layer is a custom or built-in eternal tile layer, you do not need to define the tile layer on the server side.